jony255/libSSD1306/README.md

 todo(add examples on how to build with cross-compilers like clang or arm-none-eabi-gcc) todo(those examples should include example [machine files](https://mesonbuild.com/Machine-files.html))

+<a id="build_the_documentation"></a>
+### Build the documentation

+In order to build the documentation run the following command:

+    $ doxygen ./docs/Doxyfile

+Open the generated documentation by pointing your preferred browser to `docs/html/index.html`.
+For example, if you use firefox, run the following command:

+    $ firefox ./docs/html/index.html

 <a id="commands"></a>
 ## Commands